November 3, 2006

 Why would a woman prefer polygyny?

-In underdeveloped countries most of the domestic labor is done by women--
+In underdeveloped countries most of the domestic labor is done

 a wman's workload is lightened by polygyny--- there's more kids